swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 deactivate
 ```

-The Jupyter notebook serves as a valuable tool for consolidating an entire
+The Jupyter notebook is a valuable tool for consolidating an entire experiment
-experiment into a single file, facilitating data visualization, and enabling the
+into a single file, facilitating data visualization, and enabling the
 presentation of results.
-However, it does have severe limitations such as being
+However, it also has severe limitations: it is
-challenging to share with others due to a lack of versioning capabilities,
+challenging to share with others because it lacks versioning, it can be
-difficulty in reproducing the experiment, and the potential for stale outputs
+difficult to reproduce the experiment, and stale outputs or hidden state can
-and hidden state to mislead readers and make the experiment harder to reproduce.

-In the next chapter you will see how to address these issues.
+mislead readers.

 ## Summary